ZhipeiQin/ZhipeiQin/README.md

 <h1 align="center">Hey, this is Zhipei!
 Welcome to my Github!😊</h1>
 <h3 align="center">I'm a Data Scientist from China, currently based in the Netherlands.</h3>

 - 🖊  I have a solid academic background and work experience in data science, data engineering, and AI.
-My core skills include Python programming, deep learning, natural language processing, statistical modeling, databases, and cloud computing, and I have a solid foundation in mathematics, statistics, and probability theory.
+My core skills include Python programming, deep learning, natural language processing, statistical modeling, databases, and cloud computing。

 - 📕 I have a master's degree of Computer Science in Leiden University, and a master's degree of Statistics in the University of Manchester.